Mojtaba Khamenei’s Elusive Presence: Intelligence Agencies Seek Iran’s Supreme Leader

 Intelligence monitoring and international search efforts

-Intelligence agencies in the West and in countries in the region are watching this situation closely.
-The CIA and Mossad in particular are said to be working harder to get accurate information about Mojtaba Khamenei’s health and who he is giving orders to in Tehran.
+Intelligence in the West and in the Middle East are keeping a very close watch on the situation.
+The CIA and Mossad, they say, have increased their attempts to get reliable information about Mojtaba Khamenei's health and who he’s giving orders to in Tehran.

-As one Israeli officer put it, “We have no proof he is actually the one making the decisions.”
-Other intelligence reports agree that there are holes in what we know about his day to day leadership.
-Iranian officials have said that Mojtaba has been at meetings, meaning he’s still alive, but that doesn’t show he is completely in control.
+An Israeli officer has said they have no proof Mojtaba is really the one telling people what to do.
+Other intelligence reports also point to a lack of solid information about his day-to-day leadership.
+Iranian officials have said he has been at meetings, which means he’s alive, but that doesn’t mean he is fully in control.

 Conflicting reports on health and mobility

-On social media, lots of people in and outside of Iran are making up theories and giving him nicknames.
-Officials and experts caution that all this talk can make intelligence gathering harder and make it difficult to tell what is true and what isn’t.
+On social media, lots of people inside and outside Iran are sharing theories and giving him nicknames.
+Officials and experts say all this talk can make it harder to do intelligence work and to tell what is true and what isn’t.

 Policy posture and public messaging from the supreme leader

-Even though people are questioning how much he’s being seen, Mojtaba has sent out strong written statements.
-In these statements, he has said that the attacks from the US and Israel didn’t manage to cause problems for Iran and described the fighting as part of a larger, many-step effort against Iran.
-He has stressed the importance of the country being united and resisting, and said that the public all working together is the key to the government lasting.
+Despite not being seen, Mojtaba has released strong written statements.
+He has said the attacks by the US and Israel have failed to make Iran unstable and that the fighting is part of a longer plan against Iran.
+He’s stressed that the country needs to be united and fight back, saying that people all working together is the only way the government will survive.

-A high ranking Iranian official said that the leader wants Iran to be very firm with the United States and Israel, and that he turned down chances to calm things down that were passed on through other people.
-Officials also said he led a meeting about what to do in response to the attacks, and called for a strong reaction, though it isn’t known if he was there in person or on video.
+A high-ranking Iranian official says the leader wants Iran to be very firm with the United States and Israel, and won’t accept suggestions to calm things down (which were passed on by others).
+Officials also say he led a meeting about what Iran’s foreign policy should be, and that Iran should strongly respond, though it’s not certain if he was there in person or connected online.

 Implications for governance and regional stability

-Because it’s uncertain if Mojtaba is really in charge of Iran, people are questioning how decisions are being made in Tehran.
-The supreme leader has the final say on everything, and any confusion about this can impact how the military acts, how Iran deals with other countries, and the balance of power within Iran itself.
+Because it’s unclear if Mojtaba is fully in charge of Iran, people are questioning how decisions are being made in Tehran.
+The supreme leader has the final say, and if anything is unclear, it can affect how the military acts, how Iran talks to other countries, and how power works inside Iran.

-Intelligence agencies and the capitals of countries in the region will probably look for definite signs that he is giving commands: a public appearance, an authentic video or audio recording, official orders, or changes to how things are being done.
-Without clear proof, there is a danger of mistakes being made or quick, unplanned decisions being made which could put the stability of the region at risk.
+Intelligence agencies and capitals in the region will likely be looking for clear signs he is in command: him appearing publicly, authentic audio or video of him, official orders, or changes to how things are done.
+If there isn’t good evidence, there’s a danger of mistakes being made or decisions being made on the fly, which could be a risk to the security of the region.